-Step 4: Install a Puppet agent on your Windows machine
+Step 4: Install a Puppet Agent on Your Windows Machine

 In the following steps, you’ll install a Puppet agent on your Windows machine.
 However, before you can install the agent, you have to configure the Puppet master so that it has the correct agent installer for your system.

-windowsand select the architecture that matches your Windows machine.
+- In the Add new class field, type “windows” and select the architecture that matches your Windows machine.

-Optional: Manually run Puppet
+Optional: Manually Run Puppet

 - Using your SSH client, log into the Puppet master.